 We know that the turbulence of our time and places can only be navigated safely when we are ‘all-in’ ‘all-together’ to find creative ways to deploy our resources, resist the ongoing assaults on vulnerable communities, and renew our bonds of connection that sustain us.
 We invite our growing network(s) of scholars, organizers, community leaders, funders, and students to join a series of virtual events that will provide time/space to deepen our conversations and support one another in our work to strengthen community and university responses to COVID and to racial justice movements.
-We are determined to reschedule the All-In: Co-Creating Knowledge for Justice conference in-person as soon as allowable in the 2021-2022 academic year. #knowledge4justice
+We are determined to reschedule the All-In: Co-Creating Knowledge for Justice Conference in-person as soon as allowable. #knowledge4justice

 Session 2 – May 7, 2021, 11:00-1:00pm (Pacific time)

 Seizing the Pandemic Portal: Transforming Universities for Community Engaged Scholarship

 As Arundhati Roy so powerfully articulated early on in the crisis, pandemics provide us an opportunity to imagine the world anew.
 What does this mean for universities?

 As we try to navigate the opportunities for ‘building back better’, how can we help expand the space for community engaged scholarship?
 How can we more effectively deploy our resources, to strengthen truly equitable community partnerships across all aspects of the research process?
 What does this mean for graduate students and early career faculty?
 For individual research centers?
 For university administrators, and cross-university networks?

 Join us for a discussion on how we can seize the moment to help transform universities in the post-pandemic world, to be truly powerful partners in co-creating knowledge for justice.

 Kal Alston, National Advisory Board Chair, Imagining America and Professor; Associate Dean for Academic Affairs, Syracuse University